rodrigojsdeveloper/ngcash/README.md

 ## 1. Installing Dependencies

-Create the dependencies by running yarn or npm install in both the backend and frontend folders.
+Create the dependencies by running yarn in both the backend and frontend folders.

 ## 2. Configuration of .env